Flowerpot Antenna for 2 Metres (UK)

 responsible for the differing

 results.
-So I decided as I usually do, to just experiment and see what
+I then decided as I usually do, to just experiment and see what

 happens.
 I had noted that my first attempt was resonating at a

-higher frequency than I wanted (I was aiming for 145MHz) so the
+higher frequency than I wanted (I was aiming for 145MHz), so it was a bit too

 470mm of the outer insulation and also the braid, leaving just the

-inner conductor with its foam (or whatever) covering which will be the
+inner conductor with its covering.
+This will be the radiating element.

 a

-plug to the other end to suit your rig and you're
+plug to the other end of the coax to suit your radio and you're

 |